-Build Brand Awareness Through Pinterest Promoted Pins
+Build Brand Awareness for Your Hotel Through Pinterest Promoted Pins

 Pinterest is becoming increasingly more important in the travel marketing space.
 Defined by the company as “The world’s catalog of ideas” (Pinterest), it can best be described as a visual bookmarking tool.
 It essentially is a space where people can save recipes, DIYs, lifehacks, products, and other interesting information from around the internet.
 Currently, 150 million active Pinterest users browse the platform’s 75 billion pins (DMR), but Pinterest remains relatively under-utilized by the hospitality industry.
 In 2016, Pinterest expanded its digital marketing offerings through the introduction of video ads, a “buy button”, and, earlier this year, debuted search ads (Forbes, WSJ).
 But in order to understand Pinterest’s influence, it’s important to understand what purpose it serves.
 So that being said, how can a hotel utilize Pinterest to their advantage?